Coronavirus Antibody Nurse Visit Venous Blood Collection Test

 NHS staff who are eligible can obtain a discount on this test through Blue Light Card.
-No other discount codes or offers can be used on this test.

 This test may not accurately detect antibodies in people who have compromised immune systems because their antibody response may be slower or weakened.
 This may affect the reported results above.
 These people may have immunodeficiency diseases, infections such as HIV, or be taking medications that suppress the immune system.

 A negative result does not exclude a current infection particularly in those who have recently been exposed to SARS-CoV-2, or in those who currently have symptoms of COVID-19, because antibodies to the virus may not have reached detectable levels at this point.

 PHE has conducted its own evaluation of the test and found that the test detected antibodies in 86.1% of confirmed coronavirus cases when tested 14 days after the onset of illness, and produced a negative result in 100% of samples from people who did not have the infection.

 PHE also looked at the positive and negative predictive values for the test.
 The positive predictive value tells you how likely a positive result is to be true if used on the general population (i.e. you don’t know whether they have the infection or not).
 It is dependent on the prevalence of the infection in the population which PHE have assumed to be 10%.
 The negative value does the same but for people with a negative result.

 The PPV for the test is 100% meaning that if we took 1,000 people from the general population who had taken the test at least 14 days after symptoms and received a positive result they would all be genuine.

 The NPV for the test is 98.5%, meaning that if we took 1000 people from the general population who had taken the test and received a negative result 985 of these would be genuine, and 15 would be false negatives.